-Step Action 1 Verify that the boot device is available.
+Step ction 1 Verify that the boot device is available.
 This check is particularly important for clusters in which satellites boot from multiple system disks.
 2 Verify that the DECnet network is up and running.
 3 Check the cluster group code and password.
 The cluster group code and password are set using the CLUSTER_CONFIG.COM procedure.
-4 Verify that you have installed the correct OpenVMS Alpha and OpenVMS VAX licenses.
-5 Verify system parameter values on each satellite node, as follows: VAXCLUSTER = 2 NISCS_LOAD_PEA0 = 1 NISCS_LAN_OVRHD = 0 NISCS_MAX_PKTSZ = 1498 SCSNODE is the name of the computer.
-SCSSYSTEMID is a number that identifies the computer.
-VOTES = 0 The SCS parameter values are set differently depending on your system configuration.
-Reference: Appendix A describes how to set these SCS parameters.
+4 Verify that you have installed the correct OpenVMS Integrity server, OpenVMS Alpha, and OpenvMS VAX licenses.